 DevOps vs DevSecOps are two approaches to application development that can seem very similar, but there is a key difference.
-The way they impact IT efficiency as well business success depends on what you want your team to achieve with them - so which approach is right for your organization?
+What exactly is the difference between devops and devsecops?
+Well, the way they impact IT efficiency as well business success depends on what you want your team to achieve with them – so which approach is right for your organization?

 The distinction between DevOps and DevSecOps can seem insignificant to some people.
 However, this is not the case as teams that know how best to differentiate between these two approaches will be equipped with more insight on when it’s time for them to make key decisions in order to increase efficiency within their app development pipeline while also helping change current processes into ones focused towards speed, agility, and security.

 DevOps vs DevSecOps: What Do They Have in Common?